seniorrelder/alx-system_engineering-devops/README.md

+# ALX System Engineering DevOps

-This is the alx-system_engineering-devops repository.
-It contains various scripts for system engineering and DevOps tasks.
+This repository contains scripts for the ALX System Engineering DevOps project.

+## Scripts

+- : This script prints "Hello, World" followed by a new line to the standard output.